mfincker/protein_coevolution/TP53_results/readme.txt

 stats.mat: the saved matlab workspace after running the statistics on enrichment of figure 1 and counts of mutated sequences in figure 2.

 compensatory mutation list.mat: the list of compensatory mutations found using our strategy is stored in comp_mut, with the first four columns and last four containing information of the residue index, wild type AA, mutant AA (using MATLAB’s aa2int), and the cluster index.
 Column 5 is the sequences with the compensatory mutation.

+Supplemental Tables TP53.docx: this word file contains the three supplemental tables of statistic tests done on the TP53 data.

+Comp Mutation Table TP53.docx: this word file contains the table of compensatory mutation candidates generated from the database.